ros2/rosindex/README.md

 ## Deployment

-Deployment is done by simply pushing the generated site to GitHub:
+Deployment is done by calling the following make command:

 ```
-cd _deploy
-git add .
-git commit -a --amend
-git push -f origin master
+make deploy
 ```